Kaleidoscope Talk: Soft Borders, Hard Walls with Deeqa Ismail

-Bloc Projects is pleased to host an artist talk with Deeqa Ismail on Thursday 21 May, an online event for our Bloc Projects Members with Kaleidoscope Network.
+Bloc Projects is pleased to host an artist talk with Deeqa Ismail for members of Bloc Projects and the wider Kaleidoscope Network.

 Deeqa Ismail (b.
 1988, Hargeisa, Somalia) is a Somali-British artist based in Stockport, Manchester.
 She works with sculpture, printmaking, sound, video, and installations, often incorporating analogue processes and Somali sonic archives.
 Her work explores both shared and personal experiences of hybrid identity and the in-between spaces.